CommandPost/RenameAvidMXFFiles/README.md

 ### Usage

-Change to the directory which contains the `rename-avid-mxf.sh` and `rename-avid-mxf.py` files.
+Change to the folder which contains the `rename-avid-mxf.sh` and `rename-avid-mxf.py` files.

 To process a single file: